skyfielders/python-skyfield/skyfield/documentation/positions.rst

   seen through the windshield while driving appears to be slanting towards you because of your own motion.
-  The effect is small — at most about 20 arcseconds — and so was not discovered until 1729.
-  The discovery finally proved that the Earth goes around the Sun.
+  The effect is small enough — at most about 20 arcseconds — that it was not both observed and explained until 1728, when James Bradley realized that it provided the long-awaited proof that the Earth is indeed in motion in an orbit around the Sun.

-Skyfield lets you apply both of these effects by invoking the :meth:`~Astrometric.apparent()` method.
+Skyfield lets you apply both of these effects by invoking the :meth:`~Astrometric.apparent()` method on an astrometric position.
 Like an astrometric position, an apparent position is typically expressed as the angles
 *right ascension* and *declination*: